3ev/tev_mailchimp/README.md

 $ composer require "3ev/tev_mailchimp"
 ```

+###Dependencies

+Due to a [TYPO3 bug](https://forge.typo3.org/issues/54491) dependencies cannot
+be added to this project's `composer.json`.
+Instead, you must add them to your
+root `composer.json` file.

+Please see the `suggests` config in this package's `composer.json` for the
+dependencies you'll need to add.

 ##Setup and Configuration

 Install the extension via the Extension Manager as normal.
 After the extension